JavitoRoGo/My-own-projects/MasksUI/README.md

 * SwiftUI used.
 * JSON and Codable protocol used for data saving.
-* TableView used and also navigation between views.
+* Lists used and also navigation between views.
 * Using MVVM arquitecture.
 * iOS target.